-- A point and click horror adventure.
+- A point and click horror adventure from 1995 that pushed available technology to the limits.

-- Uses interactive movies for gameplay.
+- Uses interactive movies and real actors for as a core gameplay mechanic.

 Review Platform: PC